 1) What are you currently working on?

-Additionally, I am going to self-publish a short memoir (approx. 4600 words), about my crazy year in a Swiss boarding school.
-This tale was told right HERE at The Den, if you’re interested in reading it.
-(In future, only excerpts will be shown.)
+Additionally, I am (eventually) going to self-publish a short memoir (approx. 4600 words), about my crazy year in a Swiss boarding school.
 It even comes with a soundtrack, (as does the rest of my life). ♫♫

 This website is my creative outlet and besides memoirs, I also write song parodies, occasional poetry and other bits, informational and travel articles plus share lots of music and photos.
 Please have a browse at your leisure.